MSSBTA TRANSFORMATION

-The Transformation Leader of the Year award program recognizes the achievements of Arizona’s transformation leaders who have driven significant change in their organization.
+The Transformation Leader of the Year award program recognizes the achievements of Arizona leaders who have driven significant transformation change in their organization.

 Each year, MSS Business Transformation Advisory presents its MSSBTA Transformation Leader of the Year award in partnership with the Arizona Technology Council and the Arizona Commerce Authority at the annual Governor’s Celebration of Innovation gala event.